vistadataproject/nodeVISTA/setupDocker/README.md

 * To query the native Vista database:  http://localhost:9100/query
 * To access the _Rambler_ and Clinical Services REST: http://localhost:9030

 ### Thick Clients
-The primary thick client of VISTA is a Windows application called the Computerized Patient Record System (CPRS).
+The main thick client of VISTA is a Windows application called the Computerized Patient Record System (CPRS).
 To run on a Macintosh, CPRS must be installed and run on a Windows virtual machine using Virtualbox.
 Virtualbox networking must be set to 'Bridged' so the guest Windows environment extends to and matches the host Macintosh environment.
-To download the CPRS client click [here](https://www.osehra.org/content/install-vistarpms-clients)
+Information on CPRS is [here](https://www.osehra.org/content/install-vistarpms-clients).
+Download CPRS [here](http://code.osehra.org/files/clients/OSEHRA_VistA/Installer_For_All_Clients/OSEHRA_VISTA_GUI_Demo.msi)

 From the Macintosh host, obtain IP address of the docker container <dockerIPaddress>:
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999